redpencilio/deliver-email-service/README.md

 # Basic Usage

-The minimum to get the email service up and running as quickly as possible
+The minimum to get the email service up and running.

 ## Prerequisite